slashmo/awesome-swift-nio/README.md

 - ["Loops" with Futures](https://forums.swift.org/t/loops-with-futures/37216) - Using recursion to asynchronously perform multiple requests
 - [SwiftNIO: A simple guide to async on the server](https://www.raywenderlich.com/1124580-swiftnio-a-simple-guide-to-async-on-the-server) - Hands-on tutorial about NIO futures & promises
 - [SwiftNIO Tutorial: Pratical Guide for Asynchronous Problems](https://www.raywenderlich.com/8016626-swiftnio-tutorial-practical-guide-for-asynchronous-problems) - Hands-on introduction to building an HTTP service
+- [A µTutorial on SwiftNIO 2](http://www.alwaysrightinstitute.com/microexpress-nio2/) - Discover NIO 2 by creating a micro framework inspired by Express

 ## Books